 La Barge - Cokeville is a very small town located in the state of Wyoming.
 With a population of 1,866 people and just one neighborhood, La Barge - Cokeville is the 36th largest community in Wyoming.

-La Barge - Cokeville is a blue-collar town, with 40.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, La Barge - Cokeville is generally considered to be a blue-collar town.
+40.57% of the La Barge - Cokeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, La Barge - Cokeville is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in La Barge - Cokeville who work in sales jobs (15.48%), management occupations (14.80%), and healthcare (7.34%).

 Also of interest is that La Barge - Cokeville has more people living here who work in computers and math than 95% of the places in the US.

-Overall, La Barge - Cokeville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+La Barge - Cokeville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The education level of La Barge - Cokeville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.46% of adults 25 and older in La Barge - Cokeville have a college degree.
+The percentage of adults in La Barge - Cokeville who are college-educated is close to the national average for all communities of 21.84%: 18.46% of the adults in La Barge - Cokeville have a bachelor's degree or advanced degree.

 The per capita income in La Barge - Cokeville in 2022 was $45,519, which is wealthy relative to Wyoming, and upper middle income relative to the rest of the US.
 This equates to an annual income of $182,076 for a family of four.